alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

   [Addressed in errata][errata-1]
 * ~~`p.44` in Gnome Weapon Familiarity: "You are trained with the glaive and kukri.
 In addition, you gain access to all uncommon gnome weapons."
 The kukri doesn't have the gnome tag, and is uncommon.
 Is it just missing the gnome tag then?~~
   [Addressed in errata][errata-1]
+* `p.48`: Goblin Song describes the action specifically as singing but allows any type of Performance check.
 ---
 * `p.52` and `p.59`: Halfling and Orc Weapon Familiarity ancestry feats are missing the line "For the purpose of determining your proficiency."
 * `p.57`: Adaptive Cantrip has as a prerequisite "spellcasting class feature".